IoneW/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 | Statistic        | mean or standard deviation                    |
 | Axis             | XYZ direction components of the signal vector |

+#### Values

+Data is presented as the average of each measurement for each variable grouped by subject, activity and group.

 #### Activity labels